Sakata

 Monthly Pricing - Cruises visiting Sakata

-Cruises visiting Sakata during the the peak season of winter are considerably more expensive than the the low season of summer.
-On average cruises that visit Sakata are rather expensive compared to other itineraries.
-Check out the graph below for the monthly average cost per day.
+Cruises visiting Sakata during the the peak season of fall are significantly more expensive than the the low season of summer.
+On average cruises visiting Sakata are moderately affordable compared to other itineraries.
+Take a look at the graph below for the monthly average cost per day.

 Jan